-What does your Guidestar Platinum Rating and Your 4-Star Charity Navigator Ratings Mean?
+What do your Candid (formerly Guidestar) Platinum Rating and Your 4-Star Charity Navigator Ratings Mean?
 (How do I know I can give to you with confidence?)

 How are the funds you raise allocated?

 Community Impact volunteer committees spend hundreds of hours studying funding requests in the areas of basic needs, financial stability, health and education.
 Our Community Impact volunteer committees carefully assess how effectively and efficiently agencies are using United Way funding.
 Programs that address high priority needs and demonstrate measurable impact are given a funding preference, while programs that fail to meet high priority needs or provide little impact may not be funded.